 - Standards are set for promulgating rules governing tiny homes.

 If a tiny home is approved for connection to utilities through the process described above, the tiny home may be connected to the appropriate utilities.
-Current law governing the connection to each utility is amended to avoid conflicts with the process established in the bill.
+Current law governing the connection to each utility is amended to avoid conflicts with the process established in the act.

 - Up to $20,000 per violation;